AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 There can be duplicate components, if there are multiple components, the contacts that match any of the components are shown.

-In order to filter with values that must all match, the only way to do so right now is to run the filter command multiple times.
-The first command filters the whole list, the second command filters the previous filtered list, and so on.

 `modifier` is to specify how the filtering should be done, it is optional and defaults to `has`.
 The components are